FedeMaguire/Python-Data-collection-Trading-Bot/README.md

 import plotly.graph_objects as go
 ```

 The GUI is coded using the CustomTkinter library to create an easy-to-use environment with clear sections for CHARTS, TRADES, and SETTINGS.
-Light and Dark modes are available.**Please note that the SETTINGS section is still a work in progress.**
+LIGHT and DARK modes are available.**Please note that the SETTINGS section is still a work in progress.**

 # Disclaimer
 This project is for informational purposes only.
 It is not legal, tax, investment, financial, or other advice.
 Nothing contained here constitutes a solicitation, recommendation, endorsement, or offer to buy or sell any securities or other financial instruments in any jurisdiction.
 Use at your own risk.